Table of Contents

 2. Mathematical Discoveries

-Indian Mathematical Literature was extensively described in ‘Aryabhatiya’.
-The Vedic method of solving mathematical problems was investigated, and unsurprisingly, it has lasted to the present day.
+‘Aryabhatiya’ extensively describes Indian Mathematical Literature, investigating the Vedic method of solving mathematical problems, a technique that has endured to the present day.
 Algebra, arithmetic, plane trigonometry, and spherical trigonometry were all covered in detail.
 He adhered to the ‘Sanskrutik’ tradition or method of computation that was prominent throughout the Vedic period.

-Aryabhata was awarded the moniker ‘Father Of Algebra’ because of his remarkable comprehension and explanation of planetary systems employing it.
+Aryabhata earned the title ‘Father Of Algebra’ due to his remarkable comprehension and explanation of planetary systems using algebra.
 Aryabhata successfully calculated pi’s value to two decimal places, 3.14.
 He also employed null coefficients and was well aware of the use of zero in such a situation.
-In contrast to Brahmi numbers, he employed the Sanskritic tradition, which was primarily denoted by letters and alphabets.
+He used the Sanskritic tradition, primarily denoted by letters and alphabets, in contrast to Brahmi numbers.

 3. Astronomy Discoveries

-Aryabhata was accurate in claiming that the world revolves on its axis around the sun every day and that the movement of stars appeared to be caused by the relative motion induced by the planet’s rotation.
-This was in contrast to the widely held assumption at the time that the sky rotated.
-Heliocentrism was defined as the axial rotation of planets around the sun using quantitative data.
+Aryabhata accurately claimed that the Earth rotates on its axis around the sun daily, causing the apparent movement of stars due to the planet’s rotation.
+This view contrasted the prevalent belief at the time of a rotating sky.
+He quantitatively defined heliocentrism as the axial rotation of planets around the sun.

 His astronomical findings are broadly classified into four categories.
 These include a description of the solar system’s motion, eclipses, sidereal periods, and heliocentrism.